ajmeese7/steam-summary/README.md

 - Create player-specific URLs that can be visited by anyone, so profiles can be shared on social.
 Data will likely have to be stored and refreshed periodically
 - Find an API that shows total XP, so that can be the title attribute for the player level
+- Accept other forms of identification (SteamID, Steam64, Steam32) in the input field